alkaseltzerrr/needs/README.md

 # 🤗 Needs - Share Your Needs with People Who Care

 A cute, light-hearted application that allows you to group up with people to publicly post your "needs" for them to notice.
-Whether it's a simple task like groceries, a genuine talk, or a food craving together - Needs helps you connect with your caring community!
+Whether it's a simple task like groceries, a genuine talk, or a food craving together.
+Needs helps you connect with your caring community!

 ## ✨ Features